What is FLAC? The high-def MP3 explained

 What's the difference between MP3 and FLAC?

 MP3 is a lossy format, which means parts of the music are shaved off to reduce the file size to a more compact level.
 It is supposed to use "psychoacoustics" to delete overlapping sounds, but it isn't always successful.
-Typically, cymbals, reverb and guitars are the sounds most affected by MP3 compression and can sound really distorted or "crunchy" when poorly ripped or overly compressed.
+Typically, cymbals, reverb and guitars are the sounds most affected by MP3 compression and can sound really distorted or "crunchy" when too much compression is applied.

 Like MP3 before it, FLAC has been embraced by the music industry as a cost-effective way to distribute CD-or-better-quality music, and it doesn't have the auditory problems of MP3s.
 FLAC is lossless and more like a ZIP file -- it comes out sounding the same when it is unzipped.
 Previously the only way to get "lossless" files was via the uncompressed CD formats CDA or WAV, but neither is as space-efficient as FLAC.

 While FLAC files are up to six times larger than an MP3, they are half the size of a CD, and can have the same boost in audio quality.
 Furthermore, FLAC is not just restricted to 16-bit (CD quality), and you can buy files up to 24-bit/192kHz for another potential boost in performance.
-While the effects of better-than-CD quality are highly debated, companies like Pono stake their reputations on its benefits.
+While the effects of better-than-CD quality are highly debated, companies like Neil Young's Pono staked their reputations on its benefits.

 But regardless of whether you are using 16- or 24-bit quality files, FLAC is here to stay.
-Experts such as Malcolm Hawksford, professor of psychoacoustics at Essex University, say that despite competition from other formats FLAC is still competitive.
+Experts such as Malcolm Hawksford, professor of psychoacoustics at Essex University, say that despite competition from proprietary formats like MQA and DSD the humble FLAC is still competitive.

 "FLAC has a place in the future for high-quality audio.
-It is good for transporting files on the Internet as it typically halves download time.
-It is unlikely that for lossless compression there will be significant improvements", Hawksford wrote on Bowers & Wilkins' Society of Sound blog.
+It is good for transporting files on the internet as it typically halves download time.
+It is unlikely that for lossless compression there will be significant improvements," Hawksford wrote on Bowers & Wilkins' Society of Sound blog.

 While physical discs are still popular, their usefulness will eventually be eclipsed by the convenience of purely digital files: whether that means streaming or software files stored on your network or in the cloud.
 As a format FLAC will probably never be as popular a format as CD and DVD were in their heydays, but it's quickly become the format of choice for people who care about sound quality.